chisophugis/ninja-build-parser/README.md

 Currently, each structural component has a corresponding event, however, this is likely to change in a future version to being an object stream.
+The file `examples/identity.js` parses a .ninja file and then uses the provided structural information to print out a .ninja file that behaves identically; hence it handles all the possible structural components and exhibits how they are reflected in the API.

 ## Example